sondalgmaster/Installing-and-setting-up-nginx-with-Nodejs-and-MySQL/README.md

 ```

 ## Step 5: Git clone your repository and set up
-Go to your localisation on your system where you want to install your webside, in my case it is `/var/www/`
+Go to your localization on your system where you want to install your website, in my case it is `/var/www/`
 ```bash
 cd /var/www/
 sudo git clone https://github.com/your/link